ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 		// Vue CLI would normally use its own loader to load .svg files.
 The icons used by
 		// CKEditor should be loaded using raw-loader instead.

-		// 1.
-First get default rule for .svg files. const svgRule = config.module.rule( 'svg' );
+		// Get the default rule for *.svg files. const svgRule = config.module.rule( 'svg' );

-		// 2. then you can either:
+		// Then you can either:
+		//
-		//  a ) clear all loaders for existing 'svg' rule:
+		// * clear all loaders for existing 'svg' rule:
+		//
 		//		svgRule.uses.clear();
+		//

-		//  b) or exclude ckeditor directory from node_modules: svgRule.exclude.add( __dirname + '/node_modules/@ckeditor' );
+		// * or exclude ckeditor directory from node_modules:
+		svgRule.exclude.add( __dirname + '/node_modules/@ckeditor' );

-		// 3.
-Add entry for CKEditor's only .svg files, by either:
+		// Add an entry for *.svg files belonging to CKEditor.
+You can either:
+		//

-		// a) by modifying existing 'svg' rule:
+		// * modify the existing 'svg' rule:
+		//
-		// svgRule.use('raw-loader' ).loader( 'raw-loader' );
+		//		svgRule.use( 'raw-loader' ).loader( 'raw-loader' );
+		//

-		// b) or by adding a new rule. config.module
+		// * or add a new one:
+		config.module
 			.rule( 'cke-svg' )
 			.test( /ckeditor5-[^/\\]+[/\\]theme[/\\]icons[/\\][^/\\]+\.svg$/ )